zlatko-michailov/async-io/CONTRIBUTING.md

 ## Stage 3: Investigating
 The purpose of the investigation is to find the best resolution of this issue.

+The outcome of the investigation should be recorded in two new sections:

+* PROBLEM
+This section should contain a description of the cause of the observed behavior.

+* SOLUTION
+This section should contain one or more possible solutions with some elaboration on possible side effects as well as a rough estimate on the cost.

 Notice that "investigating" doesn't mean "fixing".
 While it may be necessary to hack some code to prove your concept for a fix, this is not the stage for a production-quality change.